rahulshankariyer/MLB_Web_Scraping/README.md

 Use BeautifulSoup Library's find() and find_all() to extract information from the source code.

-We can type code to extract the stats of any player.
+We can type the code to extract the stats of any player.
 For example, to fetch the 2022 stats of Jeff McNeil, who tops the overall batting list -

     soup.find_all('tr',attrs = {'class':'oddrow player-10-33900'})